adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #biz An Amazon-like web marketplace that would tell you where to find every product, in real stores near you, right now.
+- <span class="hashtag">#biz</span> An Amazon-like web marketplace that would tell you where to find every product, in real stores near you, right now.
   <span id="1111859022" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"